-The Board considers risk to the business at every Board meeting (at least 1 meeting is held per quarter) and the risk register is updated at each meeting.
+The Board considers risk to the business at every Board meeting (at least one meeting is held per quarter) and the risk register is updated at each meeting.
 The Company formally reviews and documents the principal risks to the business at least annually.
-The Company has in place an anti-bribery and corruption policy as well as other policies and procedures which employees, management and agents are required to adhere to.
-Robust financial procedures and safeguards are in place regarding expenditure and accounting functions.

 Both the Board and senior managers are responsible for reviewing and evaluating risk and the Executive Directors meet at least monthly to review ongoing trading performance, discuss budgets and forecasts and new risks associated with ongoing trading.
-This process allows the Board to gain assurance that the risk management and related control systems in place are effective and the Company’s annual audit provides an opportunity for any shortcomings to be identified and improvement measures put in place.
+This process allows the Board to gain assurance that the risk management and related control systems in place are effective.

 Maintain a dynamic management framework

 The Company is controlled by the Board of Directors.
-Francis Coles, the non-Executive Chairman, is responsible for the running of the Board and José Luis Vázquez, the Chief Executive, has executive responsibility for running the Group’s business and implementing Group strategy and is acting as interim Chairman.
+José Luis Vázquez, the Chief Executive, has executive responsibility for running the Group’s business and implementing Group strategy and is acting as interim Chairman.
 Directors attend one Board Meeting per quarter.

 The Board comprises three Executive Directors and two Non-Executive Directors.
 All Executives Directors work on a full-time basis and the Non-Executive Director’s service agreements set out expected time commitments.
 All Directors recognise that a certain time of increased activity, the preparation and attendance at meetings will increase.
-The Board considers that all non-Executive Directors bring an independent judgement to bear notwithstanding the varying lengths of service.
+The Board considers that all Non- executive Directors bring an independent judgement to bear notwithstanding the varying lengths of service.